polyphony-chat/docs/docs/Overviews/core.md

 details, feel free to jump to
 [section 7.1 in the protocol](/Protocol%20Specifications/core/#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert)
 in the specification document, which covers this exact thing and more.

+## Technology

+Probably the most refreshing aspect about this new protocol is, that it is really boring.
+There is really nothing new about any given atomic aspect of polyproto.
+Polyproto uses well-known, tried and battle-tested technologies, like asymmetric encryption, public key infrastructure, public key certificates, digital signatures, JSON over REST and other, already well established technologies like WebSockets.

+polyproto should be easy - both for developers and for end users, who, ideally, should never have to notice any of the technical stuff going on in the background.